 to their major acquisitions of 2 Mexico carriers,

 Iusacell and Nextel of Mexico.
 AT&T will combine these networks and

 and US customers.
 They are expected to upgrade

 both networks to 4G LTE.
-To jump on the bandwagon
+For now, US customers

 is now owned by AT&T. Iusacell currently operates both GSM and

 CDMA networks that are not as expansive as

 the other carriers in Mexico.
 Most of the

 phones Iusacell sells are GSM and their CDMA

 of CDMA phone owners in Mexico and roamers